 Use a Price Comparison Website

 You can compare supermarket prices online using handy comparison sites.
-Mysupermarket.co.uk is a good one, or if you’re app-savvy then try out Grocery Pal.
+Mysupermarket.co.uk is a good one, or if you’re app-savvy then try out Grocery Pal on iTunes or in the Google Play Store.
 Even just a quick scan of the major supermarkets’ websites for a comparison of what deals are on offer on some of your more expensive goods like meat and alcohol can save you significant amounts on what’s inside your Christmas trolley.

 Ask Friends & Family to Bring a Dish